knative/docs/docs/versioned/install/installing-contour.md

     --patch '{"data":{"ingress-class":"contour.ingress.networking.knative.dev"}}'
     ```

-1. Get the External IP address or CNAME:
+1. Get the External IP address or full qualified domain name (CNAME):

     ```bash
     kubectl --namespace contour-external get service envoy
     ```

+    Use this value to configure your external DNS records.

 The adapter's configurations are performed natively through Contour.
 For more information and resources see [Contour](https://projectcontour.io/) home page.

 ## Visibility

-The following table shows the classes and services that expose Contour services.
+The following table shows the classes and services that expose Contour networking.

 | ExternalIP | ClusterLocal |
 | --- | --- |